Seminar on GPL Enforcement and Legal Ethics

 Location and parking

-The event will take place on the first floor of the Suffolk University Law School located at 120 Tremont St, Boston, MA 02108.
+The event will take place in room 495 on the fourth floor of the Suffolk University Law School located at 120 Tremont St, Boston, MA 02108.

 This is located across the street from Park Street station.